Aspen Beach Provincial Park

 Aspen Beach Provincial Park is a provincial park in Alberta, Canada, located 17 km west of Lacombe on Highway 12, a short drive off Highway 2.
+The park has over 8 kilometres of trails, and is open year-round.
+The two campgrounds in the park are open from mid-May to September.

+History

 Established in 1932, Aspen Beach Provincial Park was the first provincial park in Alberta.
 The parkland reserve and recreational area contains sand beaches on the southern shores of Gull Lake, which is suitable for swimming and paddling due to its warm shallow waters.